-If you would like to participate in an upcoming group, contact Cory at the Church Office (559)683-2254.
+If you would like to participate in an upcoming group, contact Trish at the Church Office (559)683-2254.

 This group provides a safe and caring environment where you can be heard with confidentiality and not be judged… a place where your pain can be brought into the light of Jesus’ healing power and restoration can begin.
 Recovery includes healing from the traumas done to us at sometime in our past, as well as healing from the influence these past experiences continue to have on our lives.